vicsstar/temper/README.md

 Simply execute at the terminal, the command: `sbt test`.

 _Note: the application uses Flyway migrations so, you should have a valid database instance running to successfully run the tests._

+### Accessing the service
+To start the service, run `sbt runProd`, to run it in production mode, so the polling service start automatically.

+When the service starts successfully, there is a single endpoint that exposes the forecast data stored in the database.

+It should be accessible on your local machine at: http://127.0.0.1:9000/forecast

+In the case there is a clash with another port on your local machine, you can start the service on a port of your choice:

+`sbt "runProd <port>"`